MarslabArweave/atomic_mint/README.md

 WeaveMint is a fully-onchain DApp developed by mARsLab.

-With WeaveMint, you can easily deploy standard & different type of Profit Sharing Token(PST) on Arweave chain with several clicks.
+With WeaveMint, you can easily deploy standard WRC tokens on Arweave chain with several clicks.

 No coding skills are required.

-See DApp on Arweave mainnet [here](https://rqyysjcyt5woo7a5svrwyqxw2hz3joj6ioqpkflefavxsuo7t5bq.arweave.net/jDGJJFifbOd8HZVjbEL20fO0uT5DoPUVZCgreVHfn0M/).
+See DApp on Arweave mainnet [here](https://arweave.net/5llpCw0FuRUEjTCys0C_iP8icWAm2TmJYjh4tKTjTo8).

 # Contact us